 On June 20, 2014, Ms. Weiqin Qiu and Beijing Kingsoft Cloud entered into a loan agreement, as amended and supplemented on November 29, 2019, under which Beijing Kingsoft Cloud agreed to provide Ms. Weiqin Qiu interest-free loans.
-Under these loan agreements, the loans shall be repaid by transferring Ms. Weiqin Qiu's equity interest in Zhuhai Kingsoft Cloud to Beijing Kingsoft Cloud or its designee.
+Under these loan agreements, the loans shall be repaid by transferring Ms. Weiqin Qiu's equity interest in Zhuhai Kingsoft Cloud to Beijing Kingsoft Cloud or its designee or through such other method as Beijing Kingsoft Cloud shall determine.